TurboGears/tg2docs/docs/main/Deployment/Apache.rst

   mod_wsgi apache extension is a very efficient WSGI server, which provides automatic process monitoring, load balancing for multi-process deployments, as well as strong apache integration.
-  This is part of the :ref:`deploy_standard` and should be used by most new users.
+  **Strongly recommended** for new users, and is the :ref:`deploy_standard` for TurboGears |version|.
-* :ref:`FastCGI <FastCGI>` -- when apache extensions are not an option due to webhost restrictions (for example, the want to run suexec on all userspace scripts), you can create a FastCGI dispatcher that invokes the WSGI interface.
+* :ref:`FastCGI <FastCGI>` -- when apache extensions are not an option due to web host restrictions (for example, admins want to run suexec on all userspace scripts), you can create a FastCGI dispatcher that invokes the WSGI interface.
 Generally you should *not* use this mechanism unless no other mechanism is available.

 The second strategy for deploying WSGI with Apache is to have